 In addition to several small bites, tastings are also paired with a variety of their herb seasoned salts, several of their distinctively flavored olive oils and a charcuterie plate which includes their house-cured olives.

 Gabrielle has a strong affinity for olives and related products.
 She is a certified olive oil taster having completed the UC Davis Olive Oil Taster certification curriculum.
 The olive trees on their estate were propagated by Gabrielle from the last known original Mission Olive Grove (dates to 1797) near Santa Barbara – she discovered these old trees through personal research on olive oil history in the state of California.
 And she founded the Olive Oil Culinary Guild- (focusing on training chefs on how to evaluate olive oils.
 She also founded Mission Olive.
 Preservation Restoration & Education Project, (MOPREP), an organization dedicated to preserving olive trees in California.

 The tasting room space is filled with many of the organically produced products from their estate (prepared at a kitchen they rent in Berkeley) including bath salts, various hand and body washes, & other spa products, olive oils, olives, dips, herb infused salts, rubs, honey, dog cookies & sprays, natural cleaning sprays for your home and of course plenty of wine.

-The tasting room can also rent the nearby outdoor space and uses this for select events.
+The tasting room also utilizes the nearby outdoor space and uses this for select events and tastings.
 Parking can be curbside on adjacent streets or in the open-air lot located off of nearby Pearl Street (a short walk to the tasting room).

 Refreshingly, older vintages are available for purchase.
 Their food and wine club, the Decanter Society allows you access to exclusive wines, provides special pricing and includes invites to wine dinners (held in select US cities).